Baker's Keyboard Lounge: Cultural references

 Baker's is the setting for a performance by one of the principal characters in Cheryl Robinson's 2005 novel If It Ain't One Thing.

-Baker's is the scene of a chapter in E.M. and Esther Bronner's 2010 novel, The Red Squad.
+Baker's is the scene of a chapter in E.M.
+Broner's 2010 novel, The Red Squad.

 Baker's is referenced on the ABC police procedural drama Detroit 1-8-7.

 Baker's is mentioned by the Catherine O'Hara character Dusty Towne in a skit called "The Dusty Towne Sexy Holiday Special" on SCTV.
 She introduces Andrea Martin, playing a Solid Gold Dancer, as her first guest saying, "You know, the special thing about her is that I used to work with her mother at Baker's Keyboard Lounge in Detroit."

-Baker's is featured in a scene in the 2012 film, Sparkle.
+Baker's is featured in a scene in the 2012 film Sparkle.